Chief of Staff · AI Managed Agents

 Choose & Build

-The right tool is the one your team will use on Tuesday.
-We pick the stack that fits your reality: your data, your security posture, and your team's literacy.
+The right tool is the one your team will actually use when they need it.
+We pick the stack that fits your OS: your data, your security framework, and your team's daily flow.
 Then we build alongside the team, not over their heads.
 Tool-agnostic by default: Claude, OpenAI, n8n, custom.
-Whatever earns its place.
+Whatever makes an impact for success.

 4. 04